 Saturday, July 11th:

 My original plan was to spend 7 nights in Bologna.
-Due to a national train strike planned for the following day, I ended up leaving a day early.
+Due to a planned national train strike, I ended up leaving a day early.
 After packing my bags, I walked around the centro area of Bologna one last time.
 I stopped in Eat Italy and bought a panino pomodoro mozzarella basilico (tomato, mozzarella, and basil sandwich) to eat on the train.
 I really enjoyed my stay in Bologna and at Hotel Orologio and was sad to leave.
 I said goodbye and thanked everyone at my hotel one last time as my taxi arrived.

 Once at the train station, I looked for Simona, Katia’s friend.
 We both realized earlier in the week that we would be taking the train to Milano Centrale on Saturday.
 On Friday when I talked to Simona, I found out that we were taking the same Eurostar train!
 Too bad I was not going to Coccaglio next.
 We could have traveled the entire way together.

 The partenza board with the dreaded strike announcement (sciopero means strike):